Contact

 Explanation of the CAM License Requirement in Florida

 A CAM license is required in Florida if you manage an association with more than ten units or a budget exceeding $100,000.
 The state mandates a 16-hour pre-licensure course covering relevant legal, managerial, and financial topics.
 After completing the course, candidates must pass the state exam before becoming licensed.
+Learn more about the steps to get your license in Florida.

 The license ensures that CAMs have a foundational understanding of the legal and operational complexities of managing community associations, which protects both the community and the manager from potential liabilities.